TheRealBoi1/tunnels-generative-art/README.md

 # P5.js Generative Art Project

-A quick project done for fun that simulates an infinite tunnel with varrying properties being travelled through.
+A quick project that simulates an infinite tunnel with varrying properties being travelled through.
 This was done at first to be submitted as a project for https://www.artblocks.io/, but I figured it wasn't creative enough and chose to simply publish the code for portfolio purposes.